 Our vineyards are planted on Northwest facing slopes between 200 & 380 meters above sea level.
 Hillcrest’s undulating landscape provides a range of micro-climates that allows different grape varietals to thrive on our estate.
 Our Sauvignon Blanc vines which benefit from a cooler climate, are planted on the higher slopes.
 The cooler conditions extend the ripening period, enhancing the accumulation and concentration of fruit that balance out the crisp acidity which defines Sauvignon Blanc as a varietal.

-Our five Bordeaux varietals are planted on the lower slopes, with Cabernet Sauvignon and Petit Verdot planted at the lowest points.
-These are late ripening varietals which require warmer conditions to ensure that the grapes are optimally ripe at harvest.
-Year-round vineyard management and green harvesting are employed to optimize sunlight penetration, and to attain uniform ripeness at harvest.
+Our five red Bordeaux varietals are planted on the lower slopes, with Cabernet Sauvignon and Petit Verdot planted at the lowest points.
+These are late-ripening varietals which require warmer conditions to ensure that the grapes are optimally ripe at harvest.
+Year-round vineyard management and green harvesting are employed to optimize sunlight penetration and to attain uniform ripeness at harvest.

-After shadowing Graeme for a few years Arno Smith has taken over the reigns as wine maker, and proudly harvested his first official crop in 2016.
+After shadowing Graeme for a few years Arno Smith has taken over the reins as Winemaker, and proudly harvested his first official crop in 2016.